huiziy/AIPatient2024/README.md

 ## Disclaimer
 AIPatient is developed using Amazon Bedrock to comform with the [Resonsible Data Use Agreement](https://physionet.org/news/post/gpt-responsible-use).
 We confirm the data is not shared with third parties, including sending it through APIs or using it in online platforms.

-This repo contains code for agents and QA Interface
+This repo contains code for agents and QA Interface; some data cleaning and knowledge graph creation code are omitted and will be made public after paper publication.